dnkdotsh/aicli/README.md

 A flexible and robust command-line interface for interacting with multiple AI models, including OpenAI (GPT series) and Google (Gemini series).

 - **Multi-Engine Chat**: Engage with OpenAI or Gemini, or have them respond to the same prompt simultaneously for comparative analysis.
+- **Reusable Personas**: Define and switch between different AI "personas" with pre-configured system prompts, models, and settings for different tasks.
 - **Dynamic Context Control**: Attach, detach, list, and refresh local files, directories, or even zip archives mid-conversation to provide deep, evolving context.
 - **Powerful Memory System**: Leverage a long-term memory file that the AI learns from across sessions.
 View, inject facts into, or consolidate conversations into memory on the fly.
 - **Full Session Management**: Save your interactive sessions to a file and resume them later, preserving the full conversation history, model state, and context.